Psychopsidae: Taxonomy

 They were formerly placed in the superfamily Hemerobioidea, but do not seem to be closely related to these net-winged insects at all.
 Rather, might be closer to the Myrmeleontoidea which contain for example the antlions (Myrmeleontidae).
 In particular, the spoon-winged laceflies (Nemopteridae) seem to be very closely related to the silky lacewings.
 These had at one time been placed in a superfamily Nemopteroidea.
 The fossil family Osmylopsychopidae was - as indicated by their scientific name - initially believed to be intermediate between the Psychopsidae and the Osmylidae.
 But actually these similarities are due to plesiomorphies in the first case, and simply misperceived in the second; the osmylopsychopids are one of the basal lineages of the Myrmeleontoidea as traditionally defined.
 The Nemopteroidea were eventually abolished and its members included in the Myrmeleontoidea.
 But as the silky and spoon-winged lacewings together with the "butterfly" lacewings of the Kalligrammatidae do seem to form a quite distinct clade among the expanded Myrmeleontoidea, it appears well warranted to reinstate the Nemopteroidea for them.

 Silky lacewings were especially more diverse from the Triassic period to the Tertiary than in modern times.

 Genera and species

-The family currently includes five living genera in two subfamilies; there are also a number of extinct genera with uncertain relationships.
+The family currently includes five living genera in three subfamilies; there are also a number of extinct genera with uncertain relationships.
 The extant species are restricted to the Afrotropical (three genera), Indomalayan (one genus) and Australasian (one genus) regions: